hadabo/kiterator/README.md

-# [NameOfProject]
+# Kiterator

-[NameOfProject] is a generator of front-end starter kits.
+Kiterator is a generator of front-end starter kits.
 It's included lots of techs to create your own starter kit easily just defining config file according to your needs.

 ## Currently Supported Techs
 ### HTML